Dr. Josh Hedshot

 • Comfort navigating complicated family systems, cultural identity, and LGBTQ+ experiences

-Psychodynamic therapy delves into the unconscious mind to uncover patterns rooted in past experiences.
-By fostering self-awareness, it helps you gain insight into how these influence your thoughts, emotions, and relationships today.
+Psychodynamic work accesses unconscious mind to uncover patterns from past experiences.
+It can help you gain insight into how these influence your relationships today, and ways in which these unresolved patterns impact self-worth.

 DBT

 DBT focuses on building skills in mindfulness, emotional regulation, distress tolerance, and interpersonal effectiveness.
-It’s effective for those struggling with intense emotions, relationship difficulties, or injurious behaviors.
+It’s effective for those experiencing intense emotions, relationship difficulties, or injurious behaviors.

 Motivational Interviewing (MI) is a client-centered, collaborative approach designed to help individuals overcome ambivalence and find their own motivation for change.
 It emphasizes empathy and the exploration of a person's values and goals.
-Commitment is considered changeable.
+Commitment evolves.

-Trained in the Wechsler Adult Intelligence Scale (WAIS), the Minnesota Multiphasic Personality Inventory (MMPI-2), the Millon Clinical Multiaxial Inventory (MCMI-IV), the Rorshach Inkblot Test, the Wisconsin Card Sorting Test (WCST), the Vineland Adaptive Behavior Scales.
+Trained in the Wechsler Adult Intelligence Scale (WAIS), the Minnesota Multiphasic Personality Inventory (MMPI-2), the Millon Clinical Multiaxial Inventory (MCMI-IV), the Rorshach Inkblot Test, and the Wisconsin Card Sorting Test (WCST).
+Other measures are used as well.